 The Corona virus has forced us all into a hidden life, not just for ourselves, but to protect our neighbor.
 How will you and I manage it?

 Do you chafe at living a hidden life?
 Do your efforts to publish your life and thoughts through Facebook or Instagram or Twitter fall short of your expectations?
 Instead of producing a rapidly expanding audience of enthusiastic followers, do you attract only your mom, some workout buddies, and those who follow you only so you’ll follow them back?

 Today I’m pausing the Gospel of Mark study to ponder the verse that leads this post.
 Ponder with me.
 I hope this will be the first of many posts on our lives as good seed in God’s hands.

 I often struggle with the hidden life God has given me.
 It seems so ordinary, so small, so everyday.
 I sometimes wonder if I’m doing enough or doing the right things.
 Is my hidden life worth anything in the larger scheme?

 On a long flight recently I had a chance to watch the movie, A Hidden Life, directed by Terrence Malick.
 Two facts stood in the way of my choosing it.
-First, I didn’t know any of the actors and that it was nearly 3 hours long almost made me pass it by, in favor of the quicker fix of most American movie fare.
-Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want to be entertained.
+First, I didn’t know any of the actors, and second, the film was nearly 3 hours long.
+I almost passed it by, in favor of the quicker fix of most American movie fare.
+Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want entertainment.

 But I watched the trailer and decided that I would give this film a chance.
 The worst that could happen was that I might change my mind part way through and have to pick another flick to pass the time.

 I didn’t know how much I needed this film’s message.